abidkhan83/fruit-vegetable_image_classification-/README.md

 # 🖼️ Image Classification Web App (Flask + TensorFlow)

 This is a simple web application that allows users to classify images using a pre-trained deep learning cnn model built with TensorFlow/Keras.
-The project is deployed using **Streamlit**, making it easy to interact with your trained model via a browser interface.
+The project is deployed using **Flask**, making it easy to interact with your trained model via a browser interface.

 ---